Valgorithms/PSR-NullCache/README.md

 Then You need this Package.

-## Amd want some Basic data validation ?
+## And want some Basic data validation ?

 PSR-16 have some special `InvalidArgumentException` to throw when enter with invalid data.
 You Will have these check if you use These Package,`InvalidArgumentException` will be thrown when it is necessary ,